slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

 <span class="error">Do not use this mode!</span> The x264 developer himself [says you should never use it](https://mailman.videolan.org/pipermail/x264-devel/2010-February/006934.html).
 Why?
 As the encoder doesn't know exactly what's ahead in time, it will have to guess how to reach that bitrate.
 This means that the rate itself will vary, especially at the beginning of the clip, and at some point reach the target.

-While this is technically a VBR mode, it's not much better than specifying a constant bitrate, in that it doesn't reliably deliver good quality.
+This is *not* a constant bitrate mode!
+While ABR is technically a VBR mode, it's not much better than specifying a constant bitrate, in that it doesn't reliably deliver good quality.

 **Good for:** I can't think of anything
 **Bad for:** Almost anything

+## Constant Bitrate (CBR)

+You can force the encoder to always use a certain bitrate by enabling the `nal-hrd` option:

+    ffmpeg -i <input> -c:v libx264 -x264opts "nal-hrd=cbr:force-cfr=1" -b:v 1M -minrate 1M -maxrate 1M -bufsize 2M <output>

+This mode will "waste" bits if your source is easy to encode, but it ensures that the bitrate stays constant over your entire stream.
+You will find some more notes [here](https://brokenpipe.wordpress.com/2016/10/07/ffmpeg-h-264-constant-bitrate-cbr-encoding-for-iptv/).

+**Good for:** Keeping a constant bitrate (duh); video streaming **Bad for:** Archival; efficient use of bandwith

-## 2-Pass Variable Bitrate (2-Pass VBR)
+## 2-Pass Average Bitrate (2-Pass ABR)

 Allowing the encoder to do two passes (or more) makes it possible for it to estimate what's ahead in time.
 It can calculate the cost of encoding a frame in the first pass and then, in the second pass, more efficiently use the bits available.
 This ensures that the output quality is the best under a certain bitrate constraint.